schema-app/schema/README.md

   - Distributed architecture, such that study protocols and data can be stored on your own server.

 # Citation
-If you use schema in your own research, please cite the following paper:
+If you use schema in your own research, please cite the following:
-> Shatte, A., & Teague, S. (2019). schema: A distributed mobile platform for deploying ecological momentary assessments and interventions. https://doi.org/xxx
+> Shatte, A., & Teague, S. (2019, June 12). schema: An open-source, distributed mobile platform for deploying mHealth research tools and interventions.
+Retrieved from osf.io/7vzpm

+> Shatte, Adrian, & Teague, Samantha.
+(2019, June 12). schema (Version 1.0).
+Zenodo. http://doi.org/10.5281/zenodo.3243918

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3243918.svg)](https://doi.org/10.5281/zenodo.3243918)